swentel/indieweb/README.md

 Updating existing content is currently limited to change the published status, title and body of nodes and comments.
 You can also query for a list of posts.
 More functionality will be added when this part of the spec matures.
+Deleting a node, comment or webmention is possible too.

 You can configure this at /admin/config/services/indieweb/micropub